How To Write an Email that Sells! 12 Proven Tips

 5. Shorten Sentences

-• Using shorter words rather than long ones
+• Shorter words over long ones

 6. Use Sub-Headings